 When asked about his biggest achievement outside of F1, Sainz proudly said it was finishing school.
 He added that he was even in a position to go to university and further his education.
 But he never got the chance.
 The reason?
 Marko.

 “I could have gone to Uni.
 But at that stage, I was in GP3 and moving to World Series, and it was the most important year of my life.
-I had to win the world series to go to F1”, Sainz said.
+I had to win the World Series to go to F1”, Sainz said.

-Albon, who understood the pressure Sainz was under, chimed in with, “Or Helmut was going to—” mimicking a hitting gesture and waving someone away.
+Albon, who understood the pressure Sainz was under, chimed in with, “Or Helmut was going to —” mimicking a hitting gesture and waving someone away.
 Sainz added to the moment by gesturing a throat-slitting motion, signaling that Marko would’ve likely kicked him out of the Red Bull setup.

-Sainz chose motorsports and went on to become a driver for Toro Rosso (now Racing Bulls), Red Bull’s sister team.
+Sainz chose motorsports and went on to become a driver for Toro Rosso (now Racing Bulls), Red Bull’s junior team.
 The Madrid-born driver spent a couple of years with the Faenza-based outfit before moving on to Renault, followed by stints at McLaren, Ferrari, and now Williams.

 Considering he’s now regarded as one of the most solid drivers on the grid and a four-time Grand Prix winner, Sainz likely has no regrets about not pursuing university.
 Albon, too, can credit Red Bull for launching his F1 career.